-Once my brilliant editor and chief, Nerine Dorman, was done with the first draft of the story, she sent me an editorial letter as thick as the first five volumes of Encyclopedia Britannica.
+Once my brilliant editor, Nerine Dorman, was done with the first draft of the story, she sent me an editorial letter as thick as the first five volumes of Encyclopedia Britannica.
 One of her notes was that the story going down in the slums was okay, but that this plague–which, BTW, was one of the biggest events in the story–didn’t translate as urgent enough.
 Meanwhile, a good friend had made a similar comment–she didn’t really care about the sick people.

 And the heavens opened and a blinding light shone down on Yolandie, and she said to herself, ‘Let there be Lance,’ and there was Lance.